Tim Hightower: 2009

 Although Edgerrin James left via free agency during the offseason, the Cardinals drafted Beanie Wells and LaRod Stephens-Howling in the 2009 NFL draft.
-Even with two new rookies, Hightower was given the starting runningback position to begin the season.
+Even with two new rookies, Hightower was given the starting running back position to begin the season.
 In the season opener against the San Francisco 49ers, he carried the ball 8 times for 15 rushing yards and caught 12 passes for 121 receiving yards.
 Although he had his first career 100-yard receiving game, the Cardinals lost their home opener 16–20.
 The next game against the Jacksonville Jaguars, Hightower had 15 carries for 72-yards and scored his first touchdown of the season, helping his team win 31–17.
 On October 18, 2009, he ran for 32-yards on 13 carries and scored a rushing touchdown, while also accounting for 26-yards on 4 receptions in a 27–3 victory over the Seattle Seahawks.
 In a Week 11 contest against the St. Louis Rams, Hightower carried the ball 14 times for 110 rushing yards as Arizona won 21–13.
 This was also his first career game with over 100 rushing yards.
 Although he remained the starter throughout the season, rookie Beanie Wells began to receive more carries as the season progressed.
 After finishing the season 10-6 the Cardinals were in the playoffs under head coach Ken Whisenhunt for the second consecutive season.
 In the NFC Wild Card game against the Green Bay Packers, Hightower had only 7 carries for 19 yards but scored a touchdown as they won 51–45.
 The following week, he ran for 87 rushing yards on only 6 rushing attempts and scored a 70-yard rushing touchdown in a 14–45 loss to the New Orleans Saints.
 He finished the regular season with 143 carries, 598 rushing yards, 8 rushing touchdowns, 63 receptions, 428 receiving yards, and had 5 fumbles.